 Fast forward to adulthood, and I found myself craving those twists on a random Tuesday.
 A quick Taco Bell run wasn’t in the cards, so I thought, Why not try making them myself?
 I tracked down duros (those little spiral-shaped wonders), and the rest is history.
 Watching them puff up in hot oil is still one of the most satisfying kitchen experiences ever.

-Now, these homemade Taco Bell Cinnamon Twists are a staple in my house.
+These days, I keep a bag of duros on hand—homemade cinnamon twists have become a staple in my house.
 Whether it’s for a snack, dessert, or just a little throwback treat, they always deliver.
 Bonus: My kids think I’m a magician when I make them, and honestly?
 I kind of feel like one too.

 Why You’ll Love This Taco Bell Cinnamon Twists Recipe?